WasiimSheb/Network-traffic-agent/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Dataset Expansion
+The project now includes an expanded dataset for improved model robustness:
+- **CTU-13 Dataset**: Botnet attack and normal traffic samples (22+ MB)
+- **Additional PCAP samples**: Various protocol samples for testing
+- **Dataset analysis tools**: Scripts to analyze and compare datasets

+### Expanding Your Dataset
+1. **Automatic expansion**: `python scripts/expand_dataset.py`
+2. **Manual downloads**: See `data/DOWNLOAD_INSTRUCTIONS.md`
+3. **Dataset analysis**: `python scripts/analyze_datasets.py`
+4. **Summary overview**: `python scripts/dataset_summary.py`

 ## Notes
-- The model is trained on the KDD Cup 99 dataset.
-For best results, extract as many real features as possible from your PCAPs.
+- The model is trained on the KDD Cup 99 dataset and can be enhanced with CTU-13 data
+- For best results, extract as many real features as possible from your PCAPs
+- The expanded dataset provides 10x more data with diverse attack patterns
-- This is a prototype and can be extended for more robust, production-grade use.
+- This is a prototype and can be extended for more robust, production-grade use